AlexVezo/alexnet-challenge/README.md

 # About the project
-During my study time, I was asked if I would like to attempt to try to build a neuronal network like and see how good it I accepted the callenge and reached about 20% accuracy.
+During my study time, I was asked if I would like to attempt to try to build a neuronal network like AlexNet and see how good it works.
+I accepted the callenge and reached about 20% accuracy.
 Here, I share the files I used.

 First, I preprocessed the five files files into 289 smaller batches.